OlehDutchenko/gulp-modernizr-wezom/README.md

 });
 ```

-## Methods and Parameters of the Plugin
+## Methods and Properties of the Plugin

 #### gulpModernizrWezom.pluginName

-Property.
-Name of the plug-in in string
+String property.
+Name of the plug-in

 #### gulpModernizrWezom.pluginVersion

-Property.
-The version of the plug-in in string
+String property.
+The version of the plug-in

 #### gulpModernizrWezom.getMetadata() → `{Array.<Object>}`